soulvice/niri-flake/README.md

 I have a binary cache for this flake's outputs. `soulvice.cachix.org` hosts builds of `niri-stable` and `niri-unstable` for `nixos-unstable` and `nixos-25.05`.
 It only contains builds for `x86_64-linux` for the time being, mainly because GitHub Actions doesn't support other platforms. (and i do not wish to use qemu for this)

 > [!note]
-> This binary cache is managed by me, sodiboo.
+> This binary cache is managed by me, soulvice.
 By using it, you are trusting me to not serve you malicious software.
 Using a binary cache is entirely optional.
 >
 > If you do not wish to use my binary cache, but still want the convenience of one, you could set `programs.niri.package = pkgs.niri;`, which is provided by nixpkgs.
 This package will receive updates slower.